 Keeping your money behind bottles of weird schnapps that no one wants to drink isn’t a long-term strategy.
 The first thing you’re going to need, if you haven’t gotten one already, is a business checking account.
 Thankfully there are plenty of options out there to fit your needs.

 Applying for a checking account is easy, and you should be able to find one that will offer you the kinds of perks you’ll use on a frequent basis.
 Since most bars operate in cash and credit card payments (as opposed to wire transfers, for instance), you’ll want to focus your search on checking accounts that offer you a high number of cash deposits for free every month, and those that are favorable for credit card transactions.
 You’ll also want to make sure that you’re allowed to withdraw large and small amounts of money frequently, as you’ll likely need to purchase inventory throughout the month.

-One of the best introductory business checking accounts for bars is Chase Total Business Checking.
-With this account, you’ll get 100 free transactions—great for depositing or withdrawing cash on a regular basis.
-Although Chase Total Business Checking comes with a monthly fee of $15 (or $12 if you opt for paperless statements), you can avoid the fee if you keep a daily minimum balance of $1,500.
-This account also allows you to deposit as much at $5,000 per month without penalty, which is likely to cover your usual banking needs.
+One of the best introductory business checking accounts for bars is Chase Business Complete Checking.
+With this account, you’ll receive 20 free paper or teller transactions per month as well as unlimited free electronic deposits—great for depositing or withdrawing cash on a regular basis.
+Although Chase Business Complete Checking comes with a monthly fee, you can avoid the fee if you keep a daily minimum balance of $2,000 (among other ways to waive).
+This account also allows you to deposit as much as $5,000 per month without penalty, which is likely to cover your usual banking needs.

 Using a Line of Credit During Emergencies or Seasonal Cycles